Augustus: Title of Augustus

-On 16 January 27 BC (Note: Fasti Praenestini'Feriale Cumanum.
+On 16 January 27 BC (Note: Fasti Praenestini;Feriale Cumanum.
 Ovid's Fasti gives 13 January, the same date in which the Senate powers were "restored".
-The 3rd-century De die Natali gives 17 January, a mistake.) the Senate gave Octavian the new title of augustus.
-Augustus, from the Latin augere 'to increase', can be translated as "illustrious one" or "sublime".
-It was a title of religious authority rather than a political one, and it indicated that Octavian now approached divinity.
-His name of Augustus was also more favourable than Romulus, the previous one which he styled for himself in reference to the story of the legendary founder of Rome, which symbolised a second founding of Rome.
-The title of Romulus was associated too strongly with notions of monarchy and kingship, an image that Octavian tried to avoid.
-The Senate also confirmed his position as princeps senatus, which originally meant the member of the Senate with the highest precedence, but in this case it became an almost regnal title for a leader who was first in charge.
-The honorific augustus was inherited by all future emperors and became the de facto main title of the emperor.
-(Note: For further information provided by ancient historians on the title augustus and the dates for the reign of Augustus, please see Josephus, Suetonius, Cassius Dio, Jerome, and Augustus himself in his Res Gestae.)
+The 3rd-century De die Natali gives 17 January, a mistake.) the Senate gave Octavian the new title of augustus ('revered').
+(Note: Munatius Plancus was responsible for the building of the Temple of Saturn in Rome and led the peace negotiations with the Parthians in 20 BC.
+He also recommended the title augustus to Octavian in 27 BC; it was he who introduced the motion in the Senate to so entitle Octavian and may have done so at Octavian's request.

+Augustus, from the Latin augere 'to increase', can be translated as "illustrious one", "sublime", or "revered".
+The equivalent title in Ancient Greek is sebastos (Σεβαστός), the "revered".

-Augustus styled himself as Imperator Caesar divi filius ('Commander Caesar son of the deified one').
-With this title, he boasted his familial link to deified Julius Caesar, and the use of imperator signified a permanent link to the Roman tradition of victory.
+Adrian Goldsworthy explains further: "Augustus carried heavy religious overtones of the very Roman tradition of... augury.
+Ennius, Rome's earliest and most revered poet, spoke of the City being founded with 'august augury' in a passage as familiar to Romans as the most famous Shakespearean quotes are to us today".)
+It was a title of religious rather than political authority, and it indicated that Octavian now approached divinity.
+Future Roman emperors inherited the honorific augustus, and it became their main title.
+Another titular option, that of Romulus, after the legendary founder of Rome, was associated too strongly with monarchy, an association Octavian sought to avoid.
+The Senate also confirmed his position as princeps senatus ('leader of the Senate').
+Augustus now styled himself as Imperator Caesar divi filius ('Commander Caesar son of the deified one'), (Note: Adrian Goldsworthy includes the title 'Augustus' in the emperor's full name, rendering it as Imperator Caesar Augustus divi filius.) boasting his familial link to deified Julius Caesar.
+The use of imperator signified a permanent link to the Roman tradition of victory.
 (Note: He was first proclaimed imperator on 16 April 43 BC, after the Battle of Forum Gallorum.)
-He transformed Caesar, a cognomen for one branch of the Julian family, into a new family line that began with him.
+Augustus transformed Caesar, a cognomen for one branch of the Julian family, into a new imperial family line that began with him.

-The Arch of Augustus in Rimini (Ariminum), dedicated to Augustus by the Roman Senate in 27 BC, is one of the oldest preserved arches in Italy.
+The Arch of Augustus in Rimini (Ariminum), dedicated to Augustus by the Senate in 27 BC, is one of the oldest preserved triumphal arches in Italy.

-Augustus was granted the right to hang the corona civica ('civic crown') above his door and to have laurels drape his doorposts.
-However, he renounced flaunting insignia of power such as holding a scepter, wearing a diadem, or wearing the golden crown and purple toga of his predecessor Julius Caesar.
-If he refused to symbolize his power by donning and bearing these items on his person, the Senate nonetheless awarded him with a golden shield displayed in the meeting hall of the Curia, bearing the inscription virtus, pietas, clementia, iustitia ('valor, piety, clemency, and justice').
+The Senate allowed Augustus to hang the corona civica ('civic crown') above his door and to have laurels drape his doorposts.
+He renounced flaunting insignia of power such as holding a scepter, wearing a diadem, or wearing the golden crown and purple toga of Julius Caesar.
+Nonetheless, the Senate awarded him with a golden shield displayed in the meeting hall of the Curia, bearing the inscription virtus, pietas, clementia, iustitia ('valor, piety, clemency, and justice').
+By the summer of 27 BC he left Rome and traveled to Gaul.
+From 26 to 24 BC he governed the Empire from Tarraco in Roman Spain, overseeing military campaigns in the Iberian peninsula until his return to Rome.